-⚠ Due to the nature of the ODBC drivers on the Macintosh, there are some compatibility issues with older drivers under 10.6 and certain combinations of data and drivers.
-If you plan to import data with ODBC, please visit the ClueTrust Knowledgebase and read the article on ODBC.
+- ▲ Due to the nature of the ODBC drivers on the Macintosh, there are some compatibility issues with certain combinations of data and drivers.
+If you plan to import data with ODBC, please visit the ClueTrust Knowledgebase and read the article on ODBC. - Cartographica currently does not support using external database as active storage for geospatial data.
+As such, we support database imports for address, coordinate, and grid data, and can Join geospatial and non-geospatial data, however we do not support the varied methods for storing geospatial data directly in databases.